Student Housing

 Stewart Hall

 Constructed in 1963 and remodeled in 1988, Stewart was named in honor of the Rev. Calvin W. Stewart, Whitworth president from 1890-98.
-Stewart Hall houses 35 men and 35 women in four-person, suite-style rooms.
-Like Baldwin-Jenkins, Stewart houses predominantly first-year students.
+Stewart Hall houses 18 men and 18 women in two-person, suite-style rooms.
+Stewart is reserved for upperclassmen only.

 The Village

 The Village, constructed in 1972, comprises three 20-student residence halls – Akili, Shalom and Tiki – that offer students a homelike experience.
-Most of the rooms are singles and wrap around a common, centrally located bathroom.
+Single rooms wrap around a common, centrally located bathroom.
 Each building features a generous first-floor lounge and kitchen.

 Warren Hall